1. I don't live in Queensland. Can I enter the Queensland Music Awards?

 No - only artists residing in Queensland are eligible to enter.
 However, in the case of songwriting teams/bands, more than 50% of the team must be based in Queensland.

-You can enter as many songs as you like across the different genre categories.
-However, a maximum of three songs only may be entered in the same genre category.
+A maximum of THREE songs only may be entered in the same genre category.

 - Schools (grades 6 - 12)